jesseniagonzalezv/python-parallel-processing/README.md

 # Multiprocessing and multithreading examples.

-- **Multitasking** --> division of the execution time of processes.
+- **Multitasking:** division of the execution time of processes.
 This taks is performed by the kernel of the operating system (scheduler).

-- **Multithreading** --> task division inside the same process.
-Example: Android program (single process, 1 core exec.) --> GUI (1 thread) + Downloading (1 thread)
+- **Multithreading:** task division inside the same process.
+Example: Android program (single process, 1 core exec.): GUI (1 thread) + Downloading (1 thread)

-- **Multiprocessing** --> multi core processor.
+- **Multiprocessing:** multi core processor.
 Each process is independent and assign it own memory space and hardware resources.

 # Concurrency and parallelism
 Images are taken from this ![blog](https://towardsdatascience.com/multithreading-multiprocessing-python-180d0975ab29)